SAP-samples/cap-cds-hands-on/exercises/04/README.md

 > to [prefer flat
 > models](https://cap.cloud.sap/docs/guides/domain-modeling#prefer-flat-models).
 > Avoid complexity when something simpler will do.
 There's always a balance
 > to be found between "too simple" and "over engineered".
-If we were to consider
+If we were to
-> this for our `Products` entity, it might look something like this:
+> consider this for our `Products` entity, it might even look something like
+> this:
 >
 > ```cds
 > namespace workshop;